 What to Do

-Trekking in the highlands: Peru's Andean range has long attracted lovers of the great outdoors, and trekking is by far the most popular activity.
-There are numerous multi-day opportunities to choose from other than Machu Picchu; check out a list of the Best 10 Treks in Peru.
-For shorter hikes, here's a list of the Best Day Hikes in the Sacred Valley from Cusco including visits to waterfalls, caves, and hot springs.
+Trekking in the highlands: Peru's Andean range has long attracted lovers of the great outdoors, and trekking is the most popular activity.
+Other than Machu Picchu, there are numerous multiday opportunities to choose from; check out a list of the Best 10 Treks in Peru.
+For shorter hikes, here's a list of the Best Day Hikes in the Sacred Valley from Cusco, including visits to waterfalls, caves, and hot springs.

 Hiking, biking & rafting: With trails drying off, there are plenty of options for combining any or all of these activities, like this two-week option in Southern Peru.
-This is a great time of year for enjoying any of these activities.
+This is a great time of year to enjoy any of these activities.

-Labor Day: On May 1st, this day off for Peruvians usually involves a large amount of beer.
+Labor Day, Nationwide (May 1).
+This day off for Peruvians usually involves a large amount of beer.

-Noche en Blanco: In early May, the streets of Lima's Miraflores district are closed to cars while arts, music, and dance take over.
+Noche en BlancoLima.
+In early May, the streets of Lima's Miraflores district are closed to cars while arts, music, and dance take over.
 This event is inspired by Europe's White Nights.

-Q’oyoriti: In late May/early June, this more traditional Peruvian festival celebrates the Andean rites at the foot of majestic Ausangate, the tallest mountain in Peru.
+Qoyllur Rit'i, near Cusco.
+A more traditional Peruvian festival—South America's largest Indigenous festival—celebrating the Andean rites at the foot of Ausangate, the tallest mountain in Peru.

 More Helpful Information